Blog

 External Quality Assessment (EQA) / Proficiency Testing - By participating in EQA programs, laboratories compare their test results against those of other labs, providing an external measure of accuracy.
 If performance falls short, corrective actions can be taken to improve methods and maintain consistency.
 EQA programs thus help ensure that laboratories remain in line with industry standards and can consistently provide reliable patient results.

-Standard Operating Procedures (SOPs) - These document all aspects of testing, quality control, and troubleshooting, which helps ensure that all personnel follow the same protocols.
+Standard Operating Procedures (SOPs) - These documents address every aspect of testing, quality control, and troubleshooting, ensuring that all personnel adhere to standardized protocols.

-Data Management Systems - Laboratory information systems (LIS systems) and laboratory information management systems (lab LIMS) play a key role in tracking samples and managing quality control data with advanced systems able to automate data collection, making it easier to monitor trends and analyze QC data.
+Data Management Systems - Laboratory information systems and laboratory information management systems (LIMS) play key roles in tracking samples and managing quality control data.
+Advanced laboratory software systems can automate data collection, making it easier to monitor trends and analyze QC data.
 This allows labs to identify and address potential problems.
 Additionally, electronic QC logs within these laboratory software systems improve data storage, trend identification, and organization, ensuring efficient quality control management.

-Root cause analysis, method validation, statistical quality control software, and reagent management are other important components of quality control in the lab.
-Root cause analysis helps identify the underlying cause of QC failures so that corrective and preventive measures can be placed.
+Key elements of laboratory quality control also include root cause analysis, method validation, statistical QC software, and reagent management.
+Root cause analysis, in particular, helps uncover the source of QC failures so corrective and preventive actions can be implemented.
 Validation of new test methods ensures they meet performance standards, while quality control software helps labs monitor real-time data.
 Proper management of reagents and supplies is also essential for minimizing errors.

 Clinical laboratories can achieve even greater reliability and consistency in their testing processes by incorporating these additional quality control measures in correlation with the Levey-Jennings Chart and the Westgard Rules.

-Modern laboratory information systems (LIS system software) were briefly referenced earlier in this blog, so let’s next look at detailed examples of how the best LIS software supports the highest levels of lab QC.
+Modern laboratory information systems were briefly referenced earlier in this blog, so let’s next look at detailed examples of how the best LIS software supports the highest levels of lab QC.

 One of the main ways advanced LIS systems support quality control is through automated tracking of QC data.
 By directly collecting and recording quality control results from laboratory instruments, these LIS systems reduce the risk of manual errors and improve the accuracy of data management.
 This automation also frees up time for lab personnel, allowing them to focus more on analyzing results and less on manual data entry.

-As touched on earlier, modern laboratory information system software also includes built-in tools for statistical quality control (SQC) analysis (such as generating the Levey-Jennings Chart and applying the Westgard Rules) and performing trend analysis.
-These features allow laboratory staff to assess QC data systematically and identify issues such as shifts or trends that may indicate underlying problems.
+As touched on earlier, modern medical LIS software also includes built-in tools for statistical quality control (SQC) analysis (such as generating the Levey-Jennings Chart and applying the Westgard Rules) and performing trend analysis.
+These features enable laboratory staff to assess QC data systematically and identify issues such as shifts or trends that may indicate underlying problems.
 The ability to visualize QC data through charts and graphs makes it easier to spot inconsistencies, ensuring that laboratory tests remain accurate and reliable.

 Document management and integration of standard operating procedures (SOPs) are further ways in which the best LIS software enhances quality control.
 SOPs can be stored within the LIS system, allowing staff easy access to procedures and protocols.
 This promotes consistency in laboratory operations, as personnel can follow standardized workflows directly from the medical LIS.
 Additionally, the LIS lab software can store calibration records, QC logs, and other important documentation, simplifying compliance with regulatory standards and audit requirements.

 Participating in External Quality Assessment (EQA) programs is crucial for maintaining laboratory accuracy, and LIS systems make it easier to manage this process.
-LIS systems can store EQA results, generate comparison reports, and monitor the lab’s performance against other laboratories.
-By centralizing EQA management, advanced LIS software solutions help laboratories identify areas for improvement and ensure that they consistently meet external quality standards.
+Advanced LIS medical solutions can store EQA results, generate comparison reports, and monitor the lab’s performance against other laboratories.
+By centralizing EQA management, these modern LIS healthcare solutions enable laboratories to identify areas for improvement and ensure that they consistently meet external quality standards.

 A Closer Look at LigoLab’s Powerful and Comprehensive Quality Control Module